VIAME/VIAME/README.md

 Docker Images
 -------------

 Docker images are available on: https://hub.docker.com.
-For a default container with just the algorithms within VIAME, runnable via command-line, see:
+For a default container with just core algorithms, runnable via command-line, see:

 kitware/viame:gpu-algorithms-latest

-This image is headless (ie it contains no GUI) and contains a VIAME desktop (not web) installation in the folder /opt/noaa/viame.
+This image is headless (ie, it contains no GUI) and contains a VIAME desktop (not web) installation in the folder /opt/noaa/viame.
 For links to the VIAME-Web docker containers see the above section in installation.
 Most add-on models are not included in the instance but can be downloaded via running /opt/noaa/viame/bin/download_viame_addons.sh